Last Updated on April 16, 2023 by Andrew Pirie

 He was a newcomer in town, his parents having come from Zamboanga.
 His father, Luis Toribio, a leader of the Revolutionary Forces, who later became a court clerk, moved the family to Bohol after losing a bitter election protest.

-Sports is better than cutting the Grass.
+Sports are better than cutting the Grass.

 And since manicuring the lawn was, in those days, a form of punishment for errant acts of school pupils.